Discover Côte-D'Or : Literature (Comics / News)

 Dijon inspires writers from all over the world

-Did you know that?
-Dijon has often served as a setting for the greatest authors.
+Did you know?
+Dijon has often been the setting for some of the world's greatest writers.
 All over the world!
-Let's mention for example the American Henry Miller: in Tropic of Cancer, published in 1934, he evokes Dijon (and its mustard!).
-It must be said that 3 years earlier, he had been a furtive English teacher at the Lycée Carnot in the city.
-In his great saga Les Rois Maudits (published between 1955 and 1977), Maurice Druon evoked at length the creation - on the eve of the Hundred Years War - of the Burgundian state with Dijon as its capital.
-In Clarissa, - his unfinished novel found in his archives in 1981 and published 9 years later - the Austrian Stefan Zweig made a teacher in a Dijon high school one of his characters.
+Take American Henry Miller, for example: in Tropique du Cancer, published in 1934, he wrote about Dijon (and its mustard!).
+It has to be said that 3 years earlier, he had been a furtive English teacher at the city's Lycée Carnot.
+In his great saga Les Rois Maudits (published between 1955 and 1977), Maurice Druon evoked at length the creation - on the eve of the Hundred Years' War - of the Burgundian state with Dijon as its capital.
+In Clarissa- his unfinished novel found in his archives in 1981 and published 9 years later - the Austrian Stefan Zweig made a Dijon high school teacher one of his characters.
 As did Michel Houellebecq in Les Particules élémentaires (1998).
-Finally, how can we not mention Hermione Granger?
-Under the pen of J.K.
-Rowlings, Harry Potter's best friend told the hero (in Harry Potter, the order of the Phoenix, published in 2003) her holidays in Dijon!
+And last but not least, Hermione Granger Under the pen of J.K.
+Rowling, Harry Potter's best friend told the hero (in Harry Potter, Order of the Phoenix, published in 2003) about her vacations in Dijon!

 Small and large salons